 -

-Pony rides are offered every afternoon on weekends in warm weather, May-October.
-No reservation is needed for pony rides; just show up!
-Pony rides are $10 and are structured to be like a short riding lesson.
+Pony rides are offered on weekends, weather permitting.
+Pony rides are $25 and are structured to be like a short riding lesson.
+Schedule your pony ride!

 -